Hawaii budget includes $13M for Waikiki Beach restoration

-HONOLULU — The state budget passed by the Hawaii Legislature includes funding for repairs at Waikiki Beach.
+HONOLULU — The state budget passed by the Hawaii Legislature includes funding for repairs at Waikiki Beach, officials said.

-The Honolulu Star-Advertiser reported Sunday that the legislature approved about $13 million for improvements to the crumbling Royal Hawaiian groin and other man-made structures at the state's most visited beach.
+The legislature approved about $13 million for improvements to the crumbling Royal Hawaiian seawall and other man-made structures at the state's most visited beach, The Honolulu Star-Advertiser reported Sunday.

+"This is the largest appropriation for beach improvements on Oahu in recent memory.
+It allows us to move forward on several projects that have been discussed on and off for decades," said Dolan Eversole of the University of Hawaii.

-Officials say the funds are sufficient to shore up the Royal Hawaiian groin and return a groin to Kuhio Beach, which officials said have been failing for years.
+The $13 million is sufficient to shore up the Royal Hawaiian seawall between the Waikiki Sheraton and Royal Hawaiian hotels and return a seawall to Kuhio Beach, which officials said have been failing for years.

 Waikiki's overhaul is scheduled to start in late summer or early fall.
 Previously there was no timeline for replacing the structures protecting the beach from erosion.